csebooks/relational-databases/content.en/intermediate-sql/authorization/index.md

 ---
-title: 4.6 Authorization
+title: 'Authorization'
-weight: 31
+weight: 6
 ---

-4.6 Authorization## 4.6 Authorization
+# 4.6 Authorization

 We may assign a user several forms of authorizations on parts of the database.
 Authorizations on data include: